britishkenyan/HR-ANALYTICS-REPORT/README.md

 ### Tools Used
-- Power BI: For data cleaning, analysis, visualization and dashboard creation.
+- Power BI: For data cleaning, analysis, visualization, dashboard creation.
 - SQL (if applicable): For any additional preprocessing or querying.
 - Excel/CSV: For data import and exploration.